-Leeks look similar to green onions but they’re much larger — they’re often 1 – 2″ in diameter and up to 12″ long!
+They look similar to green onions but they’re much larger.
+They’re often 1 – 2″ in diameter and up to 12″ long.

 Select leeks that are firm and straight, with no signs of discoloration, wilting or cracking.
-It’s best to choose untrimmed leeks as the dark green leaves promote longer life.
+It’s best to choose ones that are untrimmed as the dark green leaves promote longer life.

 Freezing leeks isn’t recommended as their delicate flavor will turn bitter and the texture can be mushy.